Jay Frank Schamberg: Smallpox vaccination

 Schamberg was a life-long champion of smallpox vaccination.
 In 1910, he authored an article in Ladies Home Journal entitled "What Has Vaccination Really Done".
 This was a rebuttal to an article by John Pitcairn representing the views of the Anti-Vaccination League of America.
 Eighteen years later, in 1928, George Bernard Shaw, who was a well known anti-vaccinationist, responded to the article in Ladies' Home Journal by impugning Schamberg's credentials and his assertion that vaccination saves lives.
 The tone of the letter is captured in its last sentence: "In short, my dear Doctor, your 4000 cases only prove that clinical experience is not enough, and that as to the rest of you (sic) are 100 years out of date."

 Schamberg held Professorships in dermatology at the University of Pennsylvania, Jefferson Medical, and Temple University.
-He was president of the American Dermatologic Association in 1920-22, chairman of the AMA's Section Dermatology and Syphilology in 1928-29 and an editor of the Archives of Dermatology and Syphilology from 1927 to 1934.
-He died of cardiovascular disease on March 30, 1934.
+He was president of the American Dermatologic Association in 1920-22, chairman of the AMA's Section Dermatology and Syphilology in 1928-29, President of the American Association for Cancer Research also in 1928-1929, and an editor of the Archives of Dermatology and Syphilology from 1927 to 1934.

+Personal life and death

+Schamberg married May Ida Bamberger on October 11, 1905.
+They had two children, Elizabeth, mother of Pulitzer Prize-winning journalist J. Anthony Lukas, and Ira Leo, a longtime dermatologist in the Philadelphia area who died in 1980.
+Schamberg died of cardiovascular disease on March 30, 1934.